Gas analysis system integration: the 6 key points

 The industrial analyser's function is to determine the concentration of gas components in an industrial process.
 But its purpose is to inform the user, or even to control the process.

-In the case of a Continuous Emission Measurement System (CEMS), the analysis system will be equipped with an automated Data Acquisition and Handling System (DAHS) software.
-This is a specific and complex interface, meeting standards that include EN14181 for CEMS and EN17255 for DAHS.
+In the case of a Continuous Emissions Measurement System (CEMS), the analysis system will be equipped with industrial automation and a Data Acquisition and Handling System (DAHS) software.
+This is a specific and complex interface, meeting standards such as EN14181 for CEMS and EN17255 for DAHS.

 continuous-emission-measurement-system-cems-en